dbmurray/darraghmurray-web/content/post/2021-07-13-the-land-is-a-map/index.markdown

 categories: [Tableau]
 tags: [Tableau]
 ---
 Last week I was fortunate enough to be [awarded my first ever 'Viz of the Day'](https://public.tableau.com/en-us/gallery/land-map-place-names-indigenous-australian-origin?tab=viz-of-the-day&type=viz-of-the-day) (or VOTD).
+The more expansive (and I think better version) of the visualisation [can be found on my Tableau Public profile](https://public.tableau.com/views/TheLandisaMap-PlacenamesofIndigenousAustralianorigin/TheLandisaMap?:language=en-US&:display_count=n&:origin=viz_share_link "The Land is a Map visualisation").

 ![A image showing The Land is a Map Tableau Visualisation](images/the-land-is-a-map.png)